Skip to main content

 How is high cholesterol diagnosed?

-To diagnose high cholesterol, Dr. Jones-Parks orders a blood test called a complete lipid profile.
+To diagnose high cholesterol, your provider orders a blood test called a complete lipid profile.
 A lipid profile reports several factors, including total cholesterol, HDL cholesterol, LDL cholesterol, and triglycerides.
 To ensure accurate results, it’s important to fast for nine to 12 hours before the test.

 A reading of 200 mg/dL is considered normal and healthy.
 A reading of 200-239 mg/dL indicates borderline high cholesterol and a reading of 240 mg/dL or higher means you have high cholesterol.